-We consent to the inclusion in this Registration Statement on Amendment No. 3 to Form S-1 (File No. 333-267375) and related prospectus of Nauticus Robotics, Inc. (Formerly CleanTech Acquisition Corp.) of our report dated March 24, 2022, except for Note 13, as to which the date is April 27, 2022, with respect to the financial statements of Nauticus Robotics, Inc. which appears in this Registration Statement.
+We consent to the inclusion in this Registration Statement on Amendment No. 4 to Form S-1 (File No. 333-267375) and related prospectus of Nauticus Robotics, Inc. and subsidiary of our report dated March 28, 2023, with respect to the consolidated financial statements of Nauticus Robotics, Inc. and subsidiary which appears in this Registration Statement.
 We also consent to the reference to our firm under the heading "Experts" in the prospectus which is part of this Registration Statement.